saucelabs/sauce-docs/docs/dev/error-messages.md

 **How to Resolve**

-We recommend avoiding all problems with apps hosted internally by uploading [storage](https://wiki.saucelabs.com/pages/viewpage.action?pageId=102721137) instead.
+We recommend avoiding all problems with apps hosted internally by uploading to [storage](/mobile-apps/app-storage) instead.

-If you're already using [storage](https://wiki.saucelabs.com/pages/viewpage.action?pageId=102721137), check:
+If you're already using storage, check:

-* Your upload to [storage](https://wiki.saucelabs.com/pages/viewpage.action?pageId=102721137) has succeeded.
+* Your upload to storage has succeeded.
-* Your upload to [storage](https://wiki.saucelabs.com/pages/viewpage.action?pageId=102721137) was within the last 60 days.
+* Your upload to storage was within the last 60 days.
 * Your uploaded app has the same MD5 hash as it does on your machine.
 * You're starting the `app` capability with `sauce-storage:`.
 There shouldn't be a leading `http`.
 * You're using the exact name you provided via the rest API, not the original filename.
 For example, if you uploaded a file named `my_app.apk` to `https://saucelabs.com/rest/v1/storage/YOUR_USERNAME/new_app_name.apk`, your file is available as `sauce storage:new_app_name.apk`.